-It’s perfectly human to feel angry, sad, anxious, or overwhelmed.
-But when emotions take control instead of informing us, they can cloud our thinking, hurt relationships, and drain energy.
-Therapy offers effective emotional regulation tools that help people respond—not react—to life’s challenges with calmness and clarity.
+It's perfectly human to feel angry, sad, anxious, or overwhelmed.
+But when emotions take control instead of informing us, they can cloud thinking, strain relationships, and drain energy.
+Therapy offers effective emotional regulation tools that help people respond—not react—to life's challenges with calmness and clarity.

 What Is Emotional Regulation?